whyrusleeping/CougLinksBackend/JSONSpec.md

 ##Request Object
 ###For adding, deleting, and updating users
-- Action : one of NEW, UPDATE, DELETE (string)
 - Token : Authentication token (string)
 - Value : A User Object